Python Went Mainstream with these Software Companies

-The syntax is a structure of statements, the collection of which gives the programming language its shape and form.
+Syntax is a structure of statements the collection of which gives the programming language its shape and form.
 This syntax varies from one language to another in computer programming.
 Python has a very simple and neat syntax.
 The code can be designed quickly and understood by even beginners.
-That is one of the reasons why students find Python easy to learn, as well.
+That is one of the reasons why students find Python easy to learn as well.

-Python is the go-to choice for developers looking to make quick edits to the source code, test the same, and rectify the results.
-It can be run on all major operating systems be it for smartphones or desktops.
+Python is the go-to choice for developers looking to make quick edits to the source code, test the same and rectify the results.
+It can be run on all major operating systems be it for smartphone or desktops.
 This includes Android, iOS, Windows as well as Linux.

 With high-level languages, coders only have to write the code.
 As mentioned in the previous point, HLLs are machine-independent, hence they will run on any device regardless of the operating system.
-Coders need not even worry about the system's memory.
-Python comes with features like the garbage collector, which automatically deletes unreferenced objects from the code and allows maximum optimization of the CPU time.
+Coders need not even worry about the system memory.
+Python comes with features like the garbage collector which automatically delete unreferenced objects from the code and allow maximum optimization of the CPU time.
 It is also highly integrating.
 You can easily incorporate Python with other programming languages such as C or C++.

 In computers, a library is a collection of pre-compiled statements that a program can refer to.
 Coders use libraries so they don’t have to write the program from scratch.
 Just pointing the program to a library would do the job.
 Python offers its users a rich set of libraries.

 Python is highly expressive and well-structured.
 While writing the code, a programmer must define through the code the action that the program must execute at runtime.
 A one liner-code of Python would mean much more than compared to a second programming language such as Java.
 This translates into fewer code volumes and faster project completion times.

 Test Automation refers to the use of programmable scripts to execute tests, without human intervention.
 The script checks for the components of the application that you want to test, the order of execution and the expected outcomes.
 Python offers various tools that make testing software much easier.